Pion scattering in finite volume within the Inverse Amplitude Method: Acknowledgments

 \section{Acknowledgments}

 We thank Michael Döring and Raúl A. Briceño for useful discussions.
-This work is supported by the Ministerio de Ciencia e Innovación, research contract PID2022-136510NB-C31.
-R. M. acknowledges support from the ESGENT program with Ref.
+This work is supported by the Ministerio de Ciencia e Innovación, research contracts PID2022-136510NB-C31 and PID2023-147458NB-C21, funded by MICIU/AEI/10.13039/501100011033.
+R. M. also acknowledges support from the ESGENT program with Ref.
 ESGENT/018/2024 and the PROMETEU program with Ref.
 CIPROM/2023/59, of the Generalidad Valenciana (GVA), and also from the Spanish Ministerio de Economia y Competitividad and European Union (NextGenerationEU/PRTR) by the grant with Ref.
 CNS2022-136146.
 R. M. and J. A. S. thank to the Grisolia Program of the Consejería de Innovación, Universidades, ciencia y sociedad digital de la GVA, proyecto con referencia CIGRIS/2021/089.
 This work is also partly supported by the Spanish Ministerio de Economia y Competitividad (MINECO) and European FEDER funds under Contracts No. FIS2017-84038-C2-1-P B, PID2020-112777GB-I00, and by Generalitat Valenciana under contract PROMETEO/2020/023.
 This project has received funding from the European Union Horizon 2020 research and innovation program under the program H2020-INFRAIA-2018-1, grant agreement No. 824093 of the STRONG-2020.